Fortran-FOSS-Programmers/ford/docs/user_guide/writing_documentation.rst

 - ``|media|``: the (absolute) path to the `media directory <option-media_dir>`
 - ``|page|``: the `static page directory <option-page_dir>`

-You can defined additional custom aliases with the `alias
+You can define additional custom aliases with the `alias
 <option-alias>` option.

 .. note::